-The Ministry responsible for the environment was established in 2000 under the name of the Ministry of Habitat, Urbanism, Environment and Territory Planning (MHUEAT) through Law No. 82/AN/00/4ème L. The Minister was in charge of preparing and implementing policies related to housing, urban planning, and the environment to promote balanced and harmonious territorial development.
-The Ministry was reorganized in 2014 (Law No. 54/AN/14/7ème L) and 2022 (Law No. 154/AN/22/8ème L).
-Its current name is the Ministry of Environment and Sustainable
+The Ministry of Habitat, Urbanism, Environment and Territory Planning (MHUEAT), sometimes known as the Ministry for the Environment, was founded in 2000 by Law No. 82/AN/00/4ème L. To encourage a balanced and harmonious territorial development, the Minister is in responsibility of developing and putting into effect policies in the areas of housing, urban planning, and the environment.
+In 2014 (Law No. 54/AN/14/7ème L) and 2022 (Law No. 154/AN/22/8ème L), the Ministry was reorganized.

-Development (MEDD), and its responsibilities include developing and implementing government policies on the environment and sustainable development, coordinating national programs for environmental protection, developing regulatory texts on pollution control, protecting natural areas and wildlife, developing national regulations on biodiversity, implementing policies to combat climate change, and ensuring environmental quality.
+The Ministry of Environment and Sustainable Development (MEDD) is the organization's current name, and its duties include creating and enforcing national regulations on biodiversity, coordinating national programs for environmental protection, writing regulatory texts on pollution control, protecting natural areas and wildlife, and developing and enforcing government policies on the environment and sustainable development.
 Additionally, MEDD collaborates with relevant ministries and local authorities to achieve the country's sustainable development goals.
 The MEDD is organized into several departments, including the Minister's Cabinet, the General Secretariat, the Directorate of the Environment, the Directorate of the Sustainable Development, the Directorate of Communication, Planning, Monitoring, and Evaluation, and Archives, and the Administrative and Financial Directorate.